Searching ...

 Some notable achievements of Hillsborough Schools include the 2020 #1 Elementary Magnet school year, the Florida 2020 Teacher of the Year, and a recipient of the 2019 Presidential Award of Excellence in mathematics and science.

 The size of its district enables it to offer an incredible array of unique programs.
 Students can take coursework and everything from aerospace to video game design.
 Expansive career and technical education programs provide 17 different career courses.
-Students can graduate having earned one of over 89 certifications, including cyber security and certified veterinary assistance.
+Students may graduate having earned one of over 89 certifications, including cyber security and certified veterinary assistance.
 Additional academic accelerators are available through International Baccalaureate (IB) programs, Advanced Placement (AP) courses, and Dual Enrollment classes.

 An impressive selection of things to do